cabforum/servercert/docs/Bylaws.md

 9. **About this Charter**

 This charter for the [insert name] Working Group has been created according to Section 5.3.1 of the Bylaws of the CAB Forum.
 In the event of a conflict between this charter and any provision in either the Bylaws or the IPR Policy, the provision in the Bylaws or IPR Policy shall take precedence.

+# Exhibit D:
+## CAB Forum Photography Policy

+This policy is based on the IETF meetings photography policy published at https://www.ietf.org/about/groups/iesg/statements/meeting-photography-policy/.

+The intent behind this policy is to balance people's legitimate desire not to be photographed at Face-to-Face meetings with the CA/B Forum’s ability to document activities, enable remote participation and to promote active collaboration.
+The following policy applies to all CA/B and its Working Group face-to-face (F2F) meetings, events, plenaries and hackathons.

+### Labelling

+F2F meeting participants will have the opportunity to label themselves as desiring not to be photographed by indicating “Photograph Privacy Requested” when they register or joinat  a F2F meeting.
+The list of participants will include a “Photograph Privacy Requested” next to the participant’s name and will be available to all F2F meeting participants.

+### Official Photography

+Any photographer engaged on behalf of the CA/B Forum should not photograph individuals wearing the currently-designated RED lanyard that is provided to those that requested “Photograph Privacy”, should make reasonable efforts to avoid photographing small groups with one or more members wearing that lanyard, and should not publish small group photographs with such individuals in them.
+There are two important exceptions to this policy:
+ * CA/B Forum, Working Group and Subcommittee officers (Chairs, Vice-Chairs) performing their official responsibilities may be photographed.
+ * Photographs of large groups may contain incidental images of such individuals and we will not attempt to redact those.
+Specifically, photographs of panels and the like (e.g., plenaries) are expected to contain all individuals regardless of labelling.

+F2F meetings are generally video recorded and streamed through video-conference, for remote participation and minute-taking purposes, and no attempt will be made to avoid recording individuals.
+However, if the CA/B Forum publishes still frames of these videos, individuals that indicated “Photograph Privacy” should not be shown.

+Note: the use of "should" above is intended to reflect that although this is a CA/B Forum policy, it is a best effort service and some mistakes will likely be made, perhaps because someone's lanyard color is not noticed or visible.
+Individuals can contact the CA/B Forum or Working Group Chair to arrange for redaction of their images or to report abuse.

+In all cases and at every F2F meeting, if the host's imagery (photos or videos) policy is more restrictive, it shall supersede this CA/B Forum photography policy and everyone attending will need to adapt to the host's more restrictive policy.

+### Unofficial Photography

+Many CA/B Forum F2F participants also engage in photography.
+We ask that those participants avoid photographing individuals who have asked not to be photographed or are wearing the "Photograph Privacy Requested" designated lanyard, except under the conditions listed above.

+### Voluntary Photo directory

+F2F meetings usually have such a large number of participants that it is hard for representatives to remember faces and names.
+Having a picture next to a name for reference, is helpful in that respect.
+A voluntary photo directory is allowed but not required for F2F meetings.
+This voluntary photo directory will be stored in the Forum’s Member Web Site.
+Photos ofincluded in this directory shall be used and added next to the name of the attendee’s list in F2F meetings.
+Once a member is removed from the Forum or a member representative is asked to be removed from the Member Web Site, the photos shall be removed.

+Representatives that voluntarily provide their photo for the photo directory are deemed to, consent to this photo being added into the attendee’s list for F2F meetings.
+Representatives may withdraw their consent and remove their photo from the directory and future attendee lists at any time.

+Representatives that have their photo in the voluntary photo directory shall not indicate the “Photograph Privacy Requested” at F2F meetings.
+They must first withdraw their consent and remove their photo from the directory